akka/akka-http/docs/src/main/paradox/introduction.md

 ## Routing DSL for HTTP servers

 The high-level, routing API of Akka HTTP provides a DSL to describe HTTP "routes" and how they should be handled.
-Each route is composed of one or more level of `Directive` s that narrows down to handling one specific type of request.
+Each route is composed of one or more level of `Directives` that narrows down to handling one specific type of request.

 For example one route might start with matching the `path` of the request, only matching if it is "/hello", then